patrikhermansson/hann/README.md

 RPT recursively partitions data using randomly generated hyperplanes to build a tree structure, which allows efficient approximate nearest neighbor searches through a tree traversal process.

-The index can be configured using these parameters:
+The index has the following parameters:

 - **leafCapacity**: Controls the maximum number of vectors stored in each leaf node.
-Lower values increase tree depth, improving search speed but slightly increasing indexing time (typical range: 5–50; recommended default: 10).
+Lower values increase tree depth, improving search speed but slightly increasing indexing time (typical range: 5–50).
 - **candidateProjections**: Number of random projections considered at each tree split.
-Higher values improve split quality at the cost of increased indexing time (typical range: 1–10; recommended default: 3).
+Higher values improve split quality at the cost of increased indexing time (typical range: 1–10).
 - **parallelThreshold**: Minimum number of vectors in a subtree to trigger parallel construction.
-Higher values lead to better concurrency during indexing but use more memory (typical default: 100).
+Higher values lead to better concurrency during indexing but use more memory (typical value: 100).
 - **probeMargin**: Margin used to determine additional branches probed during searches.
-Higher values improve recall but increase search overhead because of additional distance computations (typical range: 0.1–0.5; recommended default:
+Higher values improve recall but increase search overhead because of additional distance computations (typical range: 0.1–0.5).
-  0.15).

 #### Logging

 The verbosity level of logs produced by Hann can be controlled using the `HANN_LOG` environment variable.
 Possible values include:

-- `0`, `false`, or `off` to disable logging altogether
+- `0`, `false`, or `off` to disable logging altogether;
-- `full` or `all` to enable full logging (`DEBUG` level)
+- `full` or `all` to enable full logging (`DEBUG` level);
-- Any other value to enable basic logging (`INFO` level; default behavior)
+- Use any other value (including not setting the `HANN_LOG` environment variable) to enable basic logging (`INFO` level;
+  default behavior).

 #### Random Seed

-The indexing and searching operations can be deterministic by setting the `HANN_SEED` environment variable to an integer value.
+For more consistent indexing and search results across different runs, set the `HANN_SEED` environment variable to an integer.
-The value will be used to initialize the random number generator used by the indexes.
+This will initialize the random number generator, but some variations are still possible (for example, due to multithreading).

 ---